 Book your flight to Cairo International Airport.

 Ensure that your passport is up-to-date.
-(For the US passports, expiration dates cannot be less than six months from date of return.)
+(Expiration dates cannot be less than six months from date of return.)

 Ensure that your credit card company (ideally Visa or Mastercard) is aware of your international travel, and bring some cash (at least $20 USD/person/day) with you.
 Wait until you're in Egypt to convert your money to Egyptian pounds (EGP or L.E.) for a better exchange rate.